Sharp $\ell^p$ inequalities for discrete singular integrals on the lattice $\mathbb{Z}^d$: Introduction and Statement of Results

-Given the successful use of the probabilistic techniques in deriving sharp and dimension free estimates for singular integrals and Fourier multipliers as discussed above, and the interest on discrete analogues of many classical operators in harmonic analysis as studied in \cite{MSW, Pie1, Pie2, Pie3, Pie 4, Pie5, Pierce, SW2000, SteWai99} (and many other references contained therein), the following questions naturally arise. \begin{question} Can the construction of the probabilisitic operators in \cite{BanKwa} be carried out in higher dimension to obtain a collection of operators on $\Z^{d}$, $d> 1$, which are closely related to the Riesz transforms and that have $\ell^p(\Z^d)$-norms independent of $d$?
-Are the extension of these operators to $\R^d$ obtained simply by replacing the discrete variable $n\in \Z^d$ by the continuous variable $z\in \R^d$ in their kernels with the appropriate modification for the singularity at $z=0$, also bounded on $L^p(\R^d)$?
-Are they Calder\'on--Zygmund operators? \end{question}
+Given the success of probabilistic techniques in deriving sharp estimates for Riesz transforms in general geometric settings, as discussed above, together with the interest on discrete analogues of many classical operators in harmonic analysis as studied in \cite{MSW, Pie1, Pie2, Pie3, Pie 4, Pie5, Pierce, SW2000, SteWai99} (and many other references contained therein), together with the results in \cite{BanKwa}, the following questions naturally arise: \begin{enumerate} \item Can the construction of the probabilistic operators in \cite{BanKwa} be carried out in higher dimension to obtain a collection of operators on $\Z^{d}$, $d> 1$, which are closely related to the classical Riesz transforms in \eqref{DRT-1}, that have $\ell^p(\Z^d)$-norms independent of $d$ and that could be used to show that $\|R_{\dis}^{(k)}\|_{\ell^p\to\ell^p}$ is independent of $d$ or even that it equals $\cot(\pi / (2 p^*))$, as suggested by \eqref{SharpDiscRiesz}? \item Do the probabilistic discrete operators arise as the discretization of Calder\'on-Zygmund singular integrals on $\R^d$--as is the case of \eqref{DRT-1}? \item Given the important role of the method of rotations in obtaining sharp or near sharp estimates for Riesz transforms and related singular integrals on $\R^d$ (see for example \cite{IwaMar}), it is natural to ask: is there a discrete ``method of rotations'' that would reduce the $\ell^p(\Z^d)$ boundedness of $R_{{\dis} }^{(k)}$ to that of $H_{{\dis}}(\Z)$? \end{enumerate}

-\begin{question} Is it possible to extend the sharp result in \cite{BanKwa} for the discrete Hilbert transform in $\Z$ to the case of the discrete Riesz transforms in $\Z^d$ where the latter are defined as discrete convolutions with the corresponding Calder\'on--Zygmund kernels, i.e., as defined in the classical paper of Calder\'on and Zygmund \cite[pg.~138]{CZ}?
-The precise formulation of this question, which we state as a conjecture, is found in Section \ref{Conjecture}. \end{question}

-In this paper we show that there is a natural collection of discrete operators on $\Z^{d}$ which have norms independent of the dimension and with the same constants as those in the martingale transform inequalities of \cite{Bur84} and \cite{BanWang}.
-From these operators we define what we call the \textit{probabilistic discrete Riesz transforms,} denoted by $T_{\bH^{(k)}}$, $k=1, 2, \dots, d$, and show that for all $d$ and all $k$,

-These operators are closely related to the discrete Calder\'on--Zygmund Riesz transforms.
-When $d=1$, they reduce to what we call the \textit{probabilistic discrete Hilbert transform,} denoted by $T_{\bH}$, for which, with the additional step that $H_{\dis}$ is the convolution of $T_{\bH}$ with a probability kernel, gives